-- fromScale (optional, not compatible with value/endValue) sets the scale to use to create a markers for each scale level using the colour defined in the scale's properties. - fromIndicator (optional) sets the indicator to use to retrieve a scale and create a markers for each scale level using the colour defined in the scale's properties. - fromMilestonesGoal (new in 16.0) (optional) draws markers for all of a metric's goals in the project.
-You can find an example in Section 7.8.4, "Milestone-Based Markers". - fromMilestones (new in 16.0) (optional) draws markers for all milestone dates in the project.
+- fromScale (optional, not compatible with value/endValue) sets the scale to use to create a markers for each scale level using the colour defined in the scale's properties. - fromIndicator (optional) sets the indicator to use to retrieve a scale and create a markers for each scale level using the colour defined in the scale's properties. - fromMilestonesGoal (optional) draws markers for all of a metric's goals in the project.
+You can find an example in Section 7.8.4, "Milestone-Based Markers". - fromMilestones (optional) draws markers for all milestone dates in the project.
 You can find an example in Section 7.8.4, "Milestone-Based Markers". - value (optional, default: -infinity, cannot be combined with fromIndicator , fromScale ,fromMilestonesGoal , or fromMilestones ) sets the position on the axis to start drawing the marker from.
 You can specify an exact value, a percentage, or a compuration for this parameter. - endValue (optional, default: infinity, cannot be combined with fromIndicator, fromScale ,fromMilestonesGoal, or fromMilestones) sets the position on the axis to stop drawing the marker.
 You can specify an exact value, a percentage, or a compuration for this parameter. - isInterval (optional, default: true, cannot be combined with fromIndicator or fromScale) allows defining whether a marker covers an interval (true) or is simply a line on the chart (false).
 When set to false, endValue is ignored, and the following extra parameters are available: - → stroke (optional, default: SOLID) defines the appearance of the line.
-The supported values are: - → SOLID - → DOTTED - → strokeWidth (optional, default: 1.0) defines the width of the line. - color (optional, default: GREY, not compatible with fromIndicator or fromScale) is the colour code used to fill the marker region. [colour syntax] - alpha (optional, default: 50) sets the opacity level (0 is transparent, 255 is fully opaque). - isVertical (optional, default: false) specifies if the marker should be vertical (true) or horizontal (false). - → label (optional, default: none) allows specifying a label for the marker. - IabelColor (optional, default: BLACK) allows specifying the color of the label text. [colour syntax] - → labelFontSize (optional, default: 9) defines the size of the label text. - → labelFontStyle (optional, default: PLAIN) defines the style of the label text.
-Supported values are: - → PLAIN - → BOLD - → ITALIC - → BOLD\ITALIC - IabelAnchor (optional, default: TOP\RIGHT if vertical, TOP\LEFT if horizontal) defines the position of the label relative to the marker.
-The possible values are: - → BOTTOM
+The supported values are: - → SOLID - → DOTTED - strokeWidth (optional, default: 1.0) defines the width of the line. - color (optional, default: GREY, not compatible with fromIndicator or fromScale) is the colour code used to fill the marker region. [colour syntax] - → alpha (optional, default: 50) sets the opacity level (0 is transparent, 255 is fully opaque). - isVertical (optional, default: false) specifies if the marker should be vertical (true) or horizontal (false). - → label (optional, default: none) allows specifying a label for the marker. - JabelColor (optional, default: BLACK) allows specifying the color of the label text. [colour syntax]

+- → labelFontSize (optional, default: 9) defines the size of the label text.

+- - → BOLD

+- → ITALIC

+- → BOLD\ITALIC

+- IabelAnchor (optional, default: TOP\RIGHT if vertical, TOP\LEFT if horizontal) defines the position of the label relative to the marker.
+The possible values are:

+- → BOTTOM

 - → BOTTOM\LEFT

 - → BOTTOM\RIGHT

 - → CENTER

 - → LEFT

 - → RIGHT

 - → TOP

 - → TOP\LEFT

 - → TOP\RIGHT

-IabelTextAnchor (optional, default: TOP\LEFT if vertical, BOTTOM\LEFT if horizontal) defines the position of the text relative to the label.
+- IabelTextAnchor (optional, default: TOP\LEFT if vertical, BOTTOM\LEFT if horizontal) defines the position of the text relative to the label.
 The possible values are:

 - → BASELINE\CENTER

 - → BASELINE\LEFT

 - → BASELINE\RIGHT

 - → BOTTOM\CENTER

 - → BOTTOM\LEFT

 - → BOTTOM\RIGHT

 - → CENTER

 - → CENTER\LEFT

 - → CENTER\RIGHT

 - → HALF\ASCENT\CENTER

 - → HALF\ASCENT\LEFT

 - → HALF\ASCENT\RIGHT

 - → TOP\CENTER

 - → TOP\LEFT

 - → TOP\RIGHT